JGranger77096/AlgoTrading/README.md

 # AlgoTrading
-Attempt at creating an algo trading bot from the CQG video lecture series.
+Attempt at creating an algo trading bot from the CQF video lecture series.